-Many employees believe their right to free speech or freedom of expression under the First Amendment protects them from adverse employment actions taken against them in the workplace when they speak their mind about personal beliefs (such as religious beliefs, political beliefs, etc.).
+Many employees believe their right to free speech under the First Amendment protects them from adverse employment actions taken against them when they speak their mind about personal beliefs (such as religious beliefs, political beliefs, etc.) in the workplace.
 While the First Amendment does protect a person’s freedom of speech, the protection is to prevent the government from suppressing a person’s right of speech or restricting what a person can or cannot say in a public forum.
 Unless the government is the employee’s employer, the First Amendment does not apply the same way in a work environment.

-Imagine a situation in which an employee found a spreadsheet on the copier with information relating to post tax season bonus payments.
-Understandably, he was upset when he realized that his co-worker, who had far less seniority and had consistently not worked the extra hours that season, earned a substantially higher bonus.
-He then shared the confidential payroll information with others in his department and then took to his Facebook page, claiming that the firm had unfair pay practices and that the partners had allowed the higher bonus because his co-worker had engaged in an affair with one of the married partners.
-In addition to his post, he contacted several of the partners in the firm via LinkedIn and made physical threats against them.
+Imagine a situation in which a CPA firm employee found a spreadsheet on the copier with information relating to post-tax season bonus payments.
+Understandably, he would be upset if he realized that his co-worker, who had far less seniority and had consistently not worked the extra hours that season, earned a substantially higher bonus.
+Suppose that he shared the confidential payroll information with others in his department and then took to his Facebook page, claiming that the firm had unfair pay practices and that the partners had allowed the higher bonus because his co-worker had engaged in an affair with one of the married partners.
+Finally, suppose that he shared the information on the firm’s Facebook page.

-Lastly, he shared the information on the firm’s Facebook page.
-While this incident ultimately resulted in the firm revising its bonus payout criteria, the employee was terminated.
-He was not terminated for raising the issue, but rather for how he went about it, for his threatening comments via LinkedIn, and for making unauthorized edits to the firm’s Facebook page when he did not have administrator rights.
-Had he stopped at sharing the information with other employees and then approached management as a group in a calm and rational way, his actions would have been protected under the NLRA.
+Suppose that, while this incident ultimately resulted in the firm revising its bonus payout criteria, the firm also terminated the employee.
+If so, he would not have been terminated for raising the issue, but rather for how he went about it, for making unauthorized edits to the firm’s Facebook page when he did not have administrator rights.
+Therefore, the NLRA would not have offered protection for his behavior.
+Had he stopped at sharing the information with other employees and then approached management as a group, his actions would have been protected under the NLRA.

-The Google Case: Protected or Harmful Speech?Just this past summer, an engineer for Google was fired for expressing his beliefs about women in the tech world.
-After a 3,000-word manifesto titled “Google’s Ideological Echo Chamber” was posted online, Google’s response clearly expressed that the opinions of the employee did not mirror those of the company and were completely against the ideology supported by Google.
-Regardless, the question remains: did the employee have the right to share his beliefs with the entire organization?
+In the summer of 2017, an engineer for Google was fired for expressing his beliefs about women in the tech world.
+After he posted a 3,000-word memo titled, “Google’s Ideological Echo Chamber” on a company internal meme network, Google’s response clearly expressed that the opinions of the employee did not mirror those of the company and were completely against the ideology supported by Google.
+Regardless, the question remains: Did the employee have the right to share his beliefs with the entire organization?

-There are those who believe that the manifesto highlighted the concerns the employee had about Google’s diversity program, which he felt resulted in exclusion versus inclusion and ultimately reverse discrimination.
+There are those who believe that the memo highlighted the concerns the employee had about Google’s diversity program, which he thought resulted in exclusion versus inclusion, and ultimately reverse discrimination.
 Let’s not forget that the NLRA provides protection for employees participating in conversations about wages, hours and working conditions, provided the conversations are for “mutual aid or protection.”
 Certainly, in this case, one could argue that this employee’s concerns about reverse discrimination could very well fall into that category.

-Emily Franchi is a loss prevention specialist for employment practices with CAMICO ( www.camico.com.com ).
+Emily Franchi is a loss prevention supervisor for employment practices with CAMICO.
 She provides CAMICO firms that have Employment Practices Liability coverage with support on a variety of human resources management issues, focusing on employee relations and legislative compliance for the workplace.
 Franchi works with firms to reduce exposure to potential employment practices claims, and she provides education and assistance in creating professional work environments.